neurocracy/omnipedia/docs/local-dev.md

 documentation](https://www.drupal.org/docs/develop).

 Omnipedia is developed on Linux and run locally via [DDEV](https://ddev.com/) with our configuration found in [`.ddev/config.yaml`](../.ddev/config.yaml).
-It can be started by running
+[Install DDEV by following their Getting Started steps](https://ddev.com/get-started/).
+Once DDEV is installed, the Omnipedia project can be started by running

 ```bash
 ddev start